Senate hearing on pandemic gets testy: 'What a moron' - NewsBreak

 Among the chief complaints of Republicans and Democrats alike is a continuing lack of tests to make it easier for people to tell if they have COVID-19 so they can stay home and not spread it.

-“I just say to all of you right now, testing’s broken,” said an exasperated Sen. Richard Burr, R-North Carolina, the committee’s ranking member.
+“I just say to all of you right now, testing’s broken,” said an exasperated Sen. Richard Burr of North Carolina, the committee’s ranking member.

 Still, Burr and several other lawmakers on both sides of the aisle also thanked Fauci for his work to fight the pandemic.